bitsofcotton/euhadra/README.md

 # Recursive on system
 We should implement recursive on this with very slow but at least guarantee integrity in some range.

+# This is concept and only a compileable document.
+We must search preceding patents first before to compile or use.